OpenRISC: Toolchain support

 The OpenRISC community have ported the GNU toolchain to OpenRISC to support development in the programming languages C and C++.
 Using this toolchain the newlib, uClibc, musl (as of release 1.1.4), and glibc libraries have been ported to the processor.
 Dynalith provides OpenIDEA, a graphical integrated development environment (IDE) based on this toolchain.
 A project to port LLVM to the OpenRISC 1000 architecture began in early 2012.

 GCC 9 released with OpenRISC support.

 The OR1K project provides an instruction set simulator, or1ksim.
 The flagship implementation, the OR1200, is a register-transfer level (RTL) model in Verilog HDL, from which a SystemC-based cycle-accurate model can be built in ORPSoC.
 A high speed model of the OpenRISC 1200 is also available through the Open Virtual Platforms (OVP) initiative (see OVPsim), set up by Imperas.

 Operating system support

 Linux support

 The mainline Linux kernel gained support for OpenRISC in version 3.1.

 The implementation merged in this release is the 32-bit OpenRISC 1000 family (or1k).
 Formerly OpenRISC 1000 architecture, it has been superseded by the mainline port.

 RTOS support

-Several real-time operating systems (RTOS) have been ported to OpenRISC, including NuttX, RTEMS, FreeRTOS, and eCos.
+Several real-time operating systems (RTOS) have been ported to OpenRISC, including NuttX, RTEMS, FreeRTOS, eCos, and Zephyr.